 As part of the beauty and health business, we operate our own farm, Karatsu Wellness Farm, in Karatsu City, Saga Prefecture, where we grow and sell kikurage (cloud ear mushroom).
-We are reducing wasted resources and contributing to the local community by providing fungus beds usually discarded after cultivation to local agricultural cooperatives and work support facilities, as well as offering to nearby kindergartens beetles raised on waste fungus beds free of charge.
+We are making effective use of resources and contribute to the local community by providing fungus beds usually discarded after cultivation to local agricultural cooperatives to be turned into compost, which are then used as fuel at bio-power plant.
+We also offer to nearby kindergartens beetles raised on waste fungus beds free of charge.